Benjamin-Italiaander/My_Notes/Linux/bash_otp_generator.md

 echo $token
 ```
 ## Now script it a bit together
-If you like to make a fancy script out of it here is a small example that gives you the OTP token or inmideatly copy it to clipboard
+If you like to make a script out of it here is a small example that gives prints you the OTP token on the screen or inmideatly copy it to clipboard

 ```bash
 #!/bin/bash